 Through its Office of Service-Learning, the Center for Community Service and Justice helps faculty integrate service-learning into their courses.
 Service-learning refers to experiential learning within academic courses that is gained through structured reflection on community-based service.
 In most courses, service-learning is combined with more traditional modes of teaching and learning.
 Essential components of service-learning include learning and service which enhance one another, reciprocal partnership with the community, and meaningful, structured reflection.
 Service-learning courses intentionally contribute to those undergraduate educational aims which promote justice, diversity, leadership and social responsibility.
 These values are central to the Jesuit educational mission of Loyola University Maryland and of all Jesuit colleges and universities.

 Service-learning may be optional or required of all students in a course, depending on the preferences and needs of the instructor, department, and community partners involved.
 Service-learning combines academic study and community service in ways that enhance students’ learning.
-It offers students the exciting opportunity to learn about almost any subject in the arts, business, the humanities, and the social and natural sciences by engaging in service as part of their normal coursework.
+Designated courses typically require a minimum of 20 hours of community-based service.
+They offer students the exciting opportunity to learn about almost any subject in the arts, business, the humanities, and the social and natural sciences by engaging in service as part of their normal coursework.
 Service-learning challenges students to learn firsthand about community, democracy, diversity, justice, civil society, social responsibility, leadership and critical thinking.
 It also offers students opportunities for personal growth, faith development, improved social and communication skills, job training, and exposure to an array of diverse perspectives that exist beyond the confines of campus life.
 Through service-learning, students learn about themselves and the world around them at the same time.

 Service-learning courses are offered each semester in a variety of disciplines.
-Courses are identified in the registration materials, on WebAdvisor, and online at www.loyola.edu/service-learning.
-For information on service-learning courses, call 410-617-2092.
+Courses are identified on WebAdvisor (select service-learning or service optional under course types) and the service-learning website, www.loyola.edu/service-learning.
+For more information on service-learning courses, call 410-617-2909.

 The Counseling Center supports the academic mission of the University by providing services and programs that help students achieve their educational goals.
 College students are challenged to manage academic stress as well as a number of developmental issues during their academic careers.
 In addition, some students experience personal or family crises that interfere with their ability to achieve academically.
 It is the center's goal to offer a range of services to enable students to attain their educational, personal, and career goals.